simonask/werk/book/src/language/strings.md

 - `{...:s/regex/replacement/}` replaces occurrences matching `regex` with `replacement`.
 The regex is passed verbatim to the `regex` crate, and the replacement string follows the normal conventions.
+- `{...:dedup}`: When interpolating a list, deduplicate entries in the list (removing duplicate entries recursively), preserving the original order.
 - `{...:dir}`: When the stem refers to an [abstract path](../paths.md), produces the directory part of the path.
 - `{...:filename}`: When the stem refers to an [abstract path](../paths.md),